-Iraq’s coach Srečko Katanec surprisingly named only three strikers in his 23-man squad for the upcoming 2019 Asian Cup in the UAE after an injury to the Iraqi league top scorer Mohammed Dawud as eleven players survive from the Iraqi side which reached the semi-finals four years ago in Australia.
+Iraq’s coach Srečko Katanec surprisingly named only three strikers in his 23-man squad for the upcoming 2019 Asian Cup in the UAE after an injury to the Iraqi league top scorer Mohammed Dawud.
+Eleven players survive from the Iraqi side which reached the semi-finals four years ago in Australia.

-The list had been sent to the Asian Cup Organising Committee on the morning of Christmas Day and had been expected to be released after the team’s final warm-up match with Palestine held on December 28 but was leaked earlier today.
+The list had been sent to the Asian Cup Organising Committee on the morning of Christmas Day and had been expected to be released after the team’s final warm-up match with Palestine on December 28.

 During the team’s training camp in Doha where they played China and Palestine, the Iraqi coach had more or less named his final selection after narrowing it down to 28 players, surprisingly dropping Brwa Nouri and Saad Abdul-Amir.
 Katanec had just one major decision to make, whether to select Ayman Hussein or Mohanad Abdul-Rahim.

-The Tunisian-based Ayman had played no football over the last four months since his move to North African side CS Sfaxien, after his former employers Al-Naft refused to send his ITC clearance for the striker who had gone AWOL to force the transfer.
-And despite the good form of Mohanad Abdul-Rahim with five goals in his last five Iraqi league matches for league champions Al-Zawraa, the Slovenian has gone with Ayman Hussein who has played just 45 minutes of football in four months.
+The Tunisian-based Ayman has played no football over the last four months since his move to North African side CS Sfaxien, after his former employers Al-Naft refused to send his ITC clearance for the striker who had gone AWOL to force the transfer.
+But despite the good form of Mohanad Abdul-Rahim, with five goals in his last five Iraqi league matches for league champions Al-Zawraa, the Slovenian has gone with Ayman Hussein who has played just 45 minutes of football in four months.

-The striker joins Al-Shurta’s Mohanad Ali, who has six goals in 11 internationals since making his debut a year ago and the surprise inclusion of Al-Zawraa’s Alaa Abbas, who recently made his debut against Palestine.
+The striker joins Al-Shurta’s Mohanad Ali, who has six goals in 11 internationals since making his debut a year ago, and the surprise inclusion of Al-Zawraa’s Alaa Abbas, who only recently made his debut against Palestine.

-Injury has forced out Mohammed Dawud the Iraqi League’s top scorer with 11 goals so far this season which leaves Katanec with only three forwards in the 23-man squad.
+Injury has forced out Mohammed Dawud – the Iraqi League’s top scorer with 11 goals so far this season – which leaves Katanec with only three forwards in the squad.

 There has been a lot of speculation over how Katanec will line-up at the Asian Cup in the UAE and the Slovenian has chopped and changed both personnel and formations in each of six of his matches since he took over in September, switching from 4-1-4-1 to 5-2-1-2, 3-4-3, 4-5-1 and 4-3-3.
-What is expected, is that Katanec will play a lone forward in the shape of Mohanad Ali or Ayman Hussein and have two wide-men in support.
+Katanec is expected to play a lone forward in the shape of Mohanad Ali or Ayman Hussein and have two wide-men in support.

-Against Argentina, the Slovenian deployed Bashar Resan as a false number nine, with two wingers.
+In the friendly against Argentina, the Slovenian deployed Bashar Resan as a false number nine, with two wingers.
 His squad selections allows him to experiment depending on the opposition’s set-up.
-Several players in the squad such as Frans Dhia Putros, Mahdi Kamil, Bashar Resan, Hussein Ali, Ahmed Yasin, Ali Husni and Mohanad Ali have the ability to play in a variety of positions which will benefit the Iraqi coach during the tournament.
+Several players in the squad such as Frans Dhia Putros, Bashar Resan, Hussein Ali, Ahmed Yasin, and Mohanad Ali have the ability to play in a variety of positions which will benefit the Iraqi coach during the tournament.

 Katanec has spoken about the importance of a strong and compact defence and that is where the Slovenian will build on, his bold statement in Doha to Iraqi journalists that “without a defence, nobody wins” is his philosophy citing the World Cup champions France as an example.
 The coach who spent several years playing in the Bundesliga and Serie A is known for his pragmatic approach and getting Iraq to become a difficult team to beat will be his first task.

-On the eve of the finals in the UAE, the Slovenian coach lost the services of defender Mustafa Nadhim and MLS-based Justin Meram who both had surgery recently after suffering injuries and it was announced that neither player would not be fit for the tournament.
+On the eve of the finals in the UAE, the Slovenian coach lost the services of defender Mustafa Nadhim and MLS-based Justin Meram, who both had surgery recently after suffering injuries.

 Another notable absentee is Yaser Kasim, one of Iraq’s star performers four years ago in Australia.
 However the midfielder looks to have fallen off the footballing map after 2015 Asian Cup.
 He was recalled by Katanec on his appointment and the Northampton Town player sat on the bench in the Slovenian’s first match against Kuwait.
 However with Yaser not having featured in his club’s first team for more than a year, the talented maestro did not feature in the Slovenian’s plans.